plurid/plurid/docs/CONTROL_SURFACE.md

         flySprintMultiplier: 2.5, // Shift while flying

         // (⌘/Ctrl is the SELECTION modifier: ⌘-click toggles a plane, ⌘-drag on empty space is the
-        // marquee — Shift adds, Alt subtracts; a plain drag on a selected plane moves the selection.)
+        // marquee — Shift adds, Alt subtracts; a plain drag on a selected plane's HANDLE moves the selection.)

         // Gamepad (opt-in): sticks pan / orbit (fly / look in first person), triggers zoom (dolly),
         // A fits, Y goes home, B undoes.
 Frame-rate independent.